The Smart Way for First-Time Buyers to Save on Stamp Duty

 Here are two clever, but legitimate routes to claiming First-Time Buyer Stamp Duty relief.
 It's perfect for borrowers who plan to use the bank of mom and dad, but don't want to pay Stamp Duty.
 It can even work for couples where one of the two has bought a house before.
 But first...

 The dictionary definition of a First-Time Buyer, according to Google, is:

 a person buying a house or flat who has not previously owned a home and therefore has no property to sell.

-Given that description, how then can your family or a partner who’s owned a home before count?
-Because they’ve been on a mortgage deed before, doesn’t that exclude them (and you)?
+Given that description, how can your family or a partner who's owned a home before count?
+Because they've been on a mortgage deed before, doesn't that exclude them (and you)?
+Not necessarily.

 If they go on the deed to your new home, then yes: it can nullify your claim.
-But if they are on a joint mortgage with you, that’s fine.
+But if they are on a joint mortgage with you and not the Deeds, that's fine.
 The key, then, is to find the right mortgage and a broker who understands your intent.

 Accessing the right mortgage